CDMcleod/Java---School-registrar-software/ReadMe.txt

-alternatively, select 'file' and select 'open projects from file system'. select the final program file and click the 'search for nested projects' checkbox on the open projects UI. select finish to import project. (need to import into curretn workspace).
+alternatively, select 'file' and select 'open projects from file system'. select the final program file and click the 'search for nested projects' checkbox on the open projects UI. select finish to import project. (need to import into current workspace).